Riot police fire teargas to disperse protesters in China

 Residents of Haimen, a coastal town of about 120,000 people, took to the streets on Tuesday to protest against plans to build a coal-fired power plant after what they complain has been years of heavy air and water pollution from existing power plants in the town.

-"The Shantou city government announced Tuesday evening, shortly after the protest, that the project would be suspended.

-Some village residents said that they knew nothing about the announcement, while others said they had no trust in the suspension decision."

-Hong Kong newspapers reported earlier that the villagers want the project to be scrapped altogether and have pledged to keep up their action if police did not release detained protesters.
+They rejected an offer to suspend the project late on Wednesday, demanding it be scrapped altogether, and Hong Kong's Mingpao newspaper reported on Friday that they pledged to keep up their action if police did not release detained protesters.

 China's state news agency Xinhua had reported that police had detained five people for vandalism on Wednesday evening.

+People in China are increasingly unwilling to accept the relentless speed of urbanisation and industrialisation and the impact on the environment and health.

-(Reporting By Sisi Tang, Alison Leung,; Writing by Tan Ee Lyn; Editing by Robert Birsel and Ed Lane)
+(Reporting By Sisi Tang; Writing by Tan Ee Lyn; Editing by Robert Birsel)